 This position is responsible to conduct a comprehensive registration with minimal assistance, in person or by phone.
 This includes identifying all potential payer sources, including federal, state and county assistance programs, which will ensure reimbursement for the services being rendered.
 Whenever possible, such screening will be done prior to admission.
 The incumbent is responsible to ensure this process is expeditious, non-imposing and insurance authorizations completed meeting payer requirements.
 This position is accountable for timely coordination and accurate relay of information pertaining to patient admissions and insurance authorizations and potential denials by payers.

-This position takes initiative to overcome roadblocks and prioritize workload, ensuring that accounts are financially secured and analyzed to ensure that all delays are identified and communicated to the appropriate personnel.
+This position takes initiative to overcome roadblocks and prioritize workload, ensuring that accounts are financially secured and analyzed to ensure that all barriers / avoidable days are identified and communicated to the appropriate personnel.
 The incumbent must use diplomacy in communicating effectively to patients, guardians, family members, physicians and co-workers.
-In addition, the incumbent is responsible to coordinate with the interdisciplinary teams to ensure a seamless registration process.
-The incumbent will be looked to as a primary resource for patient de-escalation and service recovery.
+In addition, the incumbent is responsible to coordinate with the interdisciplinary teams to ensure a seamless admission and discharge process.
+The incumbent will maintain all necessary activity logs / required documentation with regard to insurance authorizations and potential or actual denials as directed by their immediate supervisor.

 The responsibilities of the Patient Access Representative Senior includes but is not limited to the following: